mpv-player/mpv-build/README.rst

 dependencies.
 If you don't want to use sudo, you can also try:

     mk-build-deps

     dpkg -i mpv-build-deps_1.0_all.deb

-dpkg -i will requires root rights of course.
+dpkg -i will require root rights of course.

 Read debian/README.debian if you want to create a mpv package.